clj-python/libpython-clj/docs/new-to-clojure.md

 Clojure is a deeply functional language with pragmatic pathways built for mutation.
 All of the basic datastructures of Clojure are immutable.
 Learning to program in a functional manner will mean learning things like `map` and `reduce` and basically re-wiring how you think about problems.
-It is this re-wiring that is most beneficial in the long term regardless of whether you become some functional programming God or just dabble for a while.
+I believe it is this re-wiring that is most beneficial in the long term regardless of whether you become some functional programming God or just dabble for a while.

 Many systems, regardless of language, are designed in a functional manner because